-HB 153 adds new There are specific requirements in regards to "unused school facilities."
+There are specific requirements in regards to regarding "unused school facilities."
 Unused school facilities are facilities that have been used by the district for school operations since July 1, 1998, but have not been used in that capacity for two years.
 HB 64 (15) adds requirements for the offer of unused school facilities to high-performing community schools.
-Districts also must offer these facilities to all community schools and college-preparatory boarding schools within the district for sale or lease for one period of 60 days.
+Districts also must offer these facilities to all community schools, and college-preparatory boarding schools, STEM and STEAM schools within the district for sale or lease for one period of 60 days.
 First priority is to be given to the governing authorities of high-performing community schools that are located within the territory of the district.

-If, within 60 days, a high-performing community school notifies the district treasurer in writing of the intention to purchase or college preparatory boarding school within the district accepts the offer for sale, the district must sell the real property to the that community school or college-preparatory boarding school for fair market value.
-If, within 60 days, more than one high-performing community school states its intention to purchase or college preparatory boarding school accepts the offer for sale by notifying the treasurer, the district must hold a public auction for the real property, but it is important to note that the district is not required to accept a bid for less than the appraised fair market value of the property, as determined by a property appraisal that is not more than one year old.
+If, within 60 days, a high-performing community school notifies the district treasurer in writing of the intention to purchase the district must sell the real property to that community school for fair market value.
+If, within 60 days, more than one high-performing community school states its intention to purchase by notifying the treasurer, the district must hold a public auction for the real property, but it is important to note that the district is not required to accept a bid for less than the appraised fair market value of the property, as determined by a property appraisal that is not more than one year old.
 Only qualified parties who notified the treasurer of their intent to purchase the property are eligible to bid at auction.
-If no high-performing community schools are interested in the property, the district must then proceed with offers from other start-up community schools and college-preparatory boarding schools.
+If no high-performing community schools are interested in the property, the district must then proceed with offers from other start-up community schools, and college-preparatory boarding schools, STEM and STEAM schools within the district's territory.

-If, within 60 days, a high-performing community school notifies the district treasurer of its intention to lease unused facilities or college preparatory boarding school accepts the offer to lease the real property, the district must lease to the that community school or college-preparatory boarding school for the fair market value of a lease on the real property.
+If, within 60 days, a high-performing community school notifies the district treasurer of its intention to lease unused facilities, the district must lease to that community school for the fair market value of a lease on the real property.
 Fair market value is determined by a property appraisal that is not more than one year old.
-If, within 60 days, two or more than one high-performing community schools or college-preparatory boarding schools within the district sends a written intention to lease the property to the treasurer, the district must conduct a lottery to determine to which community school or college-preparatory boarding school the district will award the lease.
+If, within 60 days more than one high-performing community school within the district sends a written intention to lease the property to the treasurer, the district must conduct a lottery to determine to which community school the district will award the lease.
 Only qualified parties who have notified the treasurer of their intent to lease the property will be eligible for participation in the lottery.
-If no high-performing community schools are interested in the property, the district treasurer must then proceed with offers from other start-up community schools and college-preparatory boarding schools.
-It is also important to note that districts that have outstanding leases with entities other than community schools or college-preparatory boarding schools may renew those leases.
+If no high-performing community schools are interested in the property, the district treasurer must then proceed with offers from other start-up community schools, and college-preparatory boarding schools, STEM and STEAM schools within the district's territory.
+It is important to note that districts that have outstanding leases with entities other than community schools or college-preparatory boarding schools may renew those leases.
 Nothing in the statute affects current lease agreements between the district and other entities.

-If, within 60 days, no community school or college-preparatory boarding school accepts the offer to lease or buy the property, the district may offer it to any other entity, in accordance with State law.
+If, within 60 days, no community school, or college-preparatory boarding school, STEM or STEAM school accepts the offer to lease or buy the property, the district may offer it to any other entity, in accordance with State law.
 SB 316 extends the list of eligible entities to include nonprofit institutions of higher education that have certificates of authorization under State law and governing authorities of chartered nonpublic schools.